wallee-payment/plentymarkets/README.md

 ## Plugin configuration

- The plugin configuraiton is easy.
+ The plugin configuration is easy.
 Just follow the steps:

-* Create an application user and enter the application user id, the secret that is displayed in the backend and the space id.
+* Create a wallee acount and set up a space.
+* Create an application user in your wallee account.
+This user will be allowed to access the space you want to link to the Plentymarkets shop.
+Navigate to your account > application user and create this user.
+The user ID and the authentication key will be shown to you.
+* Grant the necessary account admin rights to the application user.
+* Setup the payment processor of your choice inside your Space under Configuration > Processor.
 * Activate the plugin and go to Plugins > Configuration.
+Under Plugins > wallee.
+Provide the Space ID, Applicaiton User Id and Secret here.
 * Activate the payment method you want to accept in your store.